AX-0/FridgeFusion/test.md

-# Steak, Egg, and Cheese Sandwich
+## Vegan Lactose-Free Steak Sandwich with Fried Egg

-**Ingredients:**
+Ingredients:
-- 1 steak (cooked and sliced)
+- Vegan steak (such as seitan or tofu)
-- 1 fried egg
+- Vegan bread (check for wheat-free option)
-- 2 slices of bread
+- Vegan butter or oil for frying
-- Cheese slices (your choice)
+- Vegan egg substitute (e.g., chickpea flour mixed with water)
-- Butter or oil for cooking
+- Dairy-free milk alternative (such as almond milk, soy milk, or rice milk)

-**Instructions:**
+- Salt and pepper to taste

-1. Heat a skillet or grill pan over medium-high heat.
-Cook the steak to your desired level of doneness.
-Set aside and let it rest.
+Instructions:
-2. In the same pan, fry an egg until it reaches your desired doneness.
+1. Prepare the vegan steak according to the package instructions.
-3. While the egg is cooking, spread butter on one side of each bread slice.
+2. In a small bowl, mix the vegan egg substitute with the dairy-free milk alternative.
+Season with salt and pepper.
-4. Place one bread slice, butter side down, in a separate skillet or griddle over medium heat.
+3. Heat the vegan butter or oil in a frying pan over medium heat.
-5. Layer the steak slices on top of the bread slice in the skillet.
-Add cheese slices on top of the steak.
+4. Dip the vegan bread into the vegan egg mixture, ensuring it is fully coated.
-6. Once the cheese has melted, place the fried egg on top of the cheese.
+5. Place the bread in the heated pan and cook until golden brown on both sides.
+Set aside.
-7. Top with the second bread slice, butter side up.
+6. In the same pan, cook the vegan steak until heated through.
-8. Cook the sandwich on both sides until the bread is golden and crispy, and the cheese is fully melted.
+7. Assemble the sandwich by layering the cooked vegan steak on one slice of the bread, followed by the fried egg substitute.
+Top with the remaining slice of bread.
-9. Remove the sandwich from the pan, slice in half if desired, and serve while hot.
+8. Serve the vegan steak sandwich warm and enjoy!

-Enjoy your delicious steak, egg, and cheese sandwich!
+Note: Pay close attention to the labels of all ingredients to ensure they are vegan, lactose-free, and free from wheat and nuts to accommodate allergies.